tutorgen/hpit_services/README.md

 A tutor could do this using the messages defined by HPIT's plugins, or they could send a single transaction.
 That transaction will be passed to each of the main plugins, and return the information they have gathered in a single call.
-Transactions should be the main way that turos interact with HPIT.
+Transactions should be the main way that tutors interact with HPIT.

 A transaction requires these pieces of information: